 Recommended: The Most Amazing Female Voices in Saudi Arabia’s Music Scene

-It’s more of a sense of gratitude for how each word in the lyrics connects with them today.
-These songs are their remedy for the trials of time; it is a sweet bandage against the difficult part of life.
+It’s more of a gratitude for how each word in the lyrics connects with them today.
+These songs are their remedy for the trials of time; they are a sweet bandage against the difficult parts of life.

-Translators at Venus Center and other voice-over houses concentrated their efforts on translating something to resonate with an Arab audience.
+Translators at Venus Center and other voice-over houses concentrated their efforts on translating material that resonated with an Arab audience.

-At the close of her concert, the singer said she hoped the audience would support local productions and the young artists and screenwriters.
+At the close of her concert, the singer hoped the audience would support local productions and the young artists and screenwriters.

 Since these works require high-quality production and cost a lot of money, their support is vital to creating stories that speak about artists.

-Many young creators and filmmakers are eager to fulfill the goal of producing authentic content more than any time before.
+Many young creators and filmmakers are more eager than ever to fulfill the goal of producing authentic content.

 They have alluded to those animation shows as one of their inspirations; some have previously used Spacetoon songs in their work.